asyarb/use-intersection-observer/README.md

 }
 ```

-Just like with a `ref`, you can optionally provide a callback function.
+Just like the `ref` examples, you can optionally provide a callback function.

 # License